 Background: In recent years, the use of deep learning has become more commonplace in the biomedical field and its development will greatly assist clinical and imaging data interpretation.
 Most existing machine learning methods for coronary angiography analysis are limited to a single aspect.

-Aims: We aimed to achieve an automatic and multimodal analysis to recognize and quantify coronary angiography, integrating multiple aspects, including the identification of coronary artery segments and the recognition of lesion morphology.
+Aims: We aimed to achieve an automatic and multimodal analysis to recognise and quantify coronary angiography, integrating multiple aspects, including the identification of coronary artery segments and the recognition of lesion morphology.

-METHODS AND RESULTS A dataset of 20,612 angiograms was retrospectively collected: among which 13,373 angiograms were labeled with coronary artery segments, and 7,239 were labeled with special lesion morphology.
-Trained and optimized by these labeled data, one network recognized 20 different segments of coronary arteries, while the other detected lesion morphology, including measures of lesion diameter stenosis as well as calcification, thrombosis, total occlusion, and dissection detections in an input angiogram.
+Methods: A data set of 20,612 angiograms was retrospectively collected, among which 13,373 angiograms were labelled with coronary artery segments, and 7,239 were labelled with special lesion morphology.
+Trained and optimised by these labelled data, one network recognised 20 different segments of coronary arteries, while the other detected lesion morphology, including measures of lesion diameter stenosis as well as calcification, thrombosis, total occlusion, and dissection detections in an input angiogram.